t-brandt/orbit3d/README.rst

 - 7 : longitude of the ascending node in radians
 - 8 : Mean longitude at the reference time, commonly called \lambda in radians.
 By default, the reference epoch is 2455197.5000 JD.
-- 9 : mass of the third object (i.e. planet) if nplanets > 1.
+- 9 : mass of the third object (i.e. second companion planet) if nplanets > 1.
-- 10: semi-major axis of the third planet in A.U.
+- 10: semi-major axis of the second companion in A.U.
 - and so forth, repeating parameters 2-8 (7 in total) but for each planet fit in order.

 For instance HDU[10, :, 1] gives the primary mass